wideserg/SP/sptabs/README.md

+# SPTabs
-# Simple js tools to group SharePoint fields by tabs on item forms.
+### Simple js tools to group SharePoint fields by tabs on item forms

 * Quick, based on CSS rules;
 * No external dependencies.